 - broad-spectrum antibiotics are prescribed, for example, Terramycin or Biomitsin.
 The treatment can last from 14 to 30 days.

 This disease is caused by Salmonella, which often enters the body through water and feed.
-There may be other factors of the spread and occurrence of the disease, for example, avitaminosis, cramping and dirt in the cell, sudden changes in temperature and so on.
-Especially often animals get sick in summer, when warm weather activates the development of the disease.
-Salmonella bacteria are also very dangerous for humans, therefore, when dealing with diseased animals, one must observe increased personal hygiene: wash hands with soap and water thoroughly with hot water.
+There may be other factors of the spread and occurrence of the disease, for example, avitaminosis, cramping, and dirt in the cell, sudden changes in temperature, and so on.
+Especially often animals get sick in summer when warm weather activates the development of the disease.
+Salmonella bacteria are also hazardous for humans.
+Therefore, when dealing with diseased animals, one must observe increased personal hygiene: wash hands with soap and water thoroughly with hot water.

 - bloating and gas;